JosePedroDias/webcam2hls/README.md

+**This project is WORK IN PROGRESS.**

-My idea is to make use of the [MediaStream Recording API](http://www.w3.org/TR/mediastream-recording/) to stream desktop or mobile videos on the fly to the [HTTP Live Streaming](https://developer.apple.com/streaming/) format.
+My idea is to make use of the [MediaStream Recording API](http://www.w3.org/TR/mediastream-recording/) to stream desktop or mobile video on the fly to the [HTTP Live Streaming](https://developer.apple.com/streaming/) format, for other terminals to consume.

-Trying to send webcam video to node.js for video recording and conversion on server-side.

-Using [MediaStreamRecorder](https://github.com/streamproc/MediaStreamRecorder) to polyfill the MediaStream Recording API, capturing `video/webm` 10 second files to the server.
+I'm using [MediaStreamRecorder](https://github.com/streamproc/MediaStreamRecorder) to polyfill the MediaStream Recording API, capturing `video/webm` 10 second files to the server.

-Using the [ffmpeg toolset](https://www.ffmpeg.org/) to do the video processing heavy-lifting tasks.
+Using the [ffmpeg toolset](https://www.ffmpeg.org/) to do the video processing heavy-lifting tasks (probing video info and webm to mpegts conversion).

+Besides the main server.js, handle.js does the format conversion and m3u8 generation - will probably invoke these tasks automatically soon.

 **NOTE:** For capturing purposes, Google Chrome only captures video, while Firefox captures both video and audio.

-The plans are to convert the webm files into HLS metadata + MPEG-TS files on the fly.